flintlang/flint/README.md

 ## Future plans

-Futures plans for Flint are numerous, and include:
+Future plans for Flint are numerous, and include:

 1. **Cross-contract caller capabilities**: support static-checking of caller capabilities when calling a function of another Flint contract.
 2. **Gas estimation**: provide estimates about the gas execution cost of a function.
 Gas upper bounds are emitted as part of the contract's interface, making it possible to obtain the estimation of a call to an external Flint function.